textileio/go-threads/db/README.md

 transforms its byte payload into actions that will be reduced in the db.

 The `EventCodec` abstraction allows an extensibility point.
-If instead of a json-patcher we want to encode model changes as full instance snapshots (i.e: instead of generating the json-patch, let generate the full instance data), we could provide another implementation of the `EventCodec` to use in the DB.
+If instead of a json-patcher we want to encode instance changes as full instance snapshots (i.e: instead of generating the json-patch, let generate the full instance data), we could provide another implementation of the `EventCodec` to use in the DB.